-Add the carrots and cook, stirring, for 2 minutes.
+Add the carrots to the pot and cook, stirring, for 2 minutes.
 Remove the carrots and onions to a plate and set aside.

 Add the remaining 1 tablespoon of oil to the pan and sear the roast, turning to brown all sides – about 6 to 8 minutes total.
 Remove the roast to a plate and set aside.

-Add the garlic and cook, stirring, for 1 minute.
+Add the garlic to the Dutch oven and cook, stirring, for 1 minute.

 Add the red wine and bring to a boil.
-Cook, stirring to scrape up browned bits until wine is reduced by about 1/3.
+Stir and scrape up all the browned bits until the wine is reduced by a third.

-Add the beef broth to the pan, along with the thyme and rosemary and bring to a simmer.
+Add the beef broth to the pan, along with the thyme and rosemary.
+Bring to a simmer.

 Add the onions and carrots back to the pot, along with the beef.

-Cover tightly and braise in the 300 F oven for 2 hours.
+Cover the Dutch oven tightly and braise the roast in the 300 F oven for 2 hours.

 Make the Gravy

-Strain and pour the meat juices into a saucepan (use a gravy separator to eliminate excess fats).
+Strain and pour the meat juices into a saucepan, and use a gravy separator to eliminate excess fats.

-Bring to a simmer and stir in the cornstarch mixture and cook, stirring, until thickened.
+Mix the juices and flour-water blend.
+Bring to a simmer in a small pot and cook, stirring, until thickened.

 Pour the gravy over the pot roast and potatoes and serve.

-Cuts from the chuck are not only tender and delicious after long, slow cooking, they're economical.
-Here is a list of some of the best cuts for a pot roast.
+Cuts from the chuck are budget-friendly and flavorful when cooked properly.
+Here's a list of the best cuts for a pot roast: